Gentrification in the United States: Gentrification of Black neighborhoods

 Race and ethnicity are often not included or critically examined in discussions of gentrification.

 More young, affluent white buyers with higher buying power are entering non-white neighborhoods where existing residents tend to have lower incomes than those buyers.
 The increase in white buyers moving in changes the economics of the neighborhood, with high income white residents having more financial power and leverage than their Black neighbors.
 Additionally, the changing demographics may lead to development projects involving the demolition of old homes and community centers, which may erase the historical landscape and culture of a neighborhood.

-In Oakland, a historically Black town in the California San Francisco Bay Area, gentrification has led to issues of racial profiling and police reports on existing Black residents from their non-Black neighbors.
+In Oakland, a historically Black city in the San Francisco Bay Area, gentrification has led to issues of racial profiling and police reports on existing Black residents from their non-Black neighbors.
 Reports include noise complaints of Black cultural music, causing concerns among residents of cultural suppression and erasure of community roots.

 A study conducted on Black Brooklyn explores the complex ties between racial segregation and gentrification.
 Historically, racial segregation of Black and Latino residents in Black Brooklyn starting from the 1940s was caused by redlining, neighborhood defense (formal and informal processes enforcing racial inequity such as discriminatory housing and banking practices, attacks against minority residents, etc.), public housing developments, and blockbusting.
 This resulted in minority neighborhoods with insufficient municipal services and inadequate housing.
 In the 1970s, shifts in demographics of Black low-income communities were due to gentrification by Black middle-income residents who experienced racially biased policies and practices in other neighborhoods and wanted to live in a historically Black community.
 Gentrification of these neighborhoods by white residents began in the 1990s, leading to some believing that racial integration was being achieved by gentrification.
 However, declines in segregation were small, and neighborhoods remained largely segregated while long-term low-income residents and Black residents suffered from displacement and other negative effects of gentrification.

 Another study, conducted on gentrification of low-income Black communities by middle-income Black movers in Philadelphia, discussed this trend as evidence of the desire of middle-income Black residents in rebuilding, supporting, and preserving Black neighborhoods.
 The goal of these changes are in improving neighborhood status and the built environment to support and live with existing low-income residents of the community.
 However, these efforts are limited due to racial and power dynamics in the city.
 Data shows that displacement of low-income Black residents does not result from Black gentrification, as compared to other types of gentrification.